jlehrer1/gpt-ddp/README.md

 To install, run
 `pip install git+https://github.com/jlehrer1/gpt-ddp`

+To use the provided `main.py`:

+Put all text you want to train on in `training_text.py`, and all text for validation in `validation_text.py`.
+Then to train on a single machine with multiple GPUs, run `torchrun --nproc_per_node=NUM_GPUS_YOU_HAVE main.py`.

+For more detailed instructions on launching multi-node multi-gpu training, see the [torch distributed documentation](https://pytorch.org/docs/stable/distributed.html#launch-utility).

 Library Details:
 `data.AutoRegressiveTextSampler`:
 - For handling data, the class is a torch dataset subclass for sampling text sequences from a list of encoded or non-encoded data.
 It produces pairs of text sequences, where the second is "shifted right" by one word.